ZihengZZH/ZihengZZH.github.io/README.md

 # Repository for the personal website
-This repository is intended to store the data behind the personal website [ziheng](https://zihengzzh.github.io).
+This repository is intended to store the data behind the personal website [ziheng.io](https://zihengzzh.github.io).

-## to do
-1. Google Analytics tracking
-2. default website style (CSS design)
-3. default blog style
-4. recent blog
-* git configuration
-* LaTeX cheetsheet
-* Linux cheetsheet
-* and so on
-5. about & cv
-6. more contents on the page
-* photography gallery
-* external links
+Jekyll is a static site generator so we need Jekyll to build the site before we can view it.
+There are two commands you can run in the root of your site to build it.
+* ```jekyll build``` builds the site and outputs a static site to a directory called ```_site```
+* ```jekyll serve``` does the same thing except it rebuilds any time you make a change and runs a local web server at ```http://localhost:4000```